flyteorg/flyteidl/protos/docs/admin/admin.rst

-.. _ref_flyteidl.admin.ExecutionStatus.ExecutionState:
+.. _ref_flyteidl.admin.ExecutionState:

-ExecutionStatus.ExecutionState
+ExecutionState
 ------------------------------------------------------------------

 The state of the execution is used to control its visibility in the UI/CLI.

-.. csv-table:: Enum ExecutionStatus.ExecutionState values
+.. csv-table:: Enum ExecutionState values
    :header: "Name", "Number", "Description"
    :widths: auto